tljurecki/Refactor-HP/README.md

 # Refactor Horiseon Project
 ## I added semantic html elements to meet accessibility standards.
 This will also help optimize the site for search engines.
-I made sure all of the navigation elements were workiing properly.
+I made sure all of the navigation elements were working properly.
 I consolidated css properties and selectors.